Optimized WordPress Disallowed Plugins

 - SiteLock: For enhanced security and reduced vulnerability.

-For your website and the server's overall health, and to provide the most optimized hosting solution possible, plugins that duplicate services that we already provide and include with your Optimized WordPress account may not be used.
+For your website and the server's overall health, and to provide the most optimized hosting solution possible, plugins that duplicate services we already offer and include with your Optimized WordPress account may not be used.

-Often plugins include functionality that may increase the server load at the time that the site is loaded.
-A high server load can prevent your site from being loaded quickly and can even cause site and server downtime.
+Often plugins include functionality that may increase the server load when the site is loaded.
+A high server load can prevent your site from being loaded quickly and even cause site and server downtime.
 This can be done in many ways:

 - Loading and reviewing large amounts of your code with every load.